semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 ![png](/blog/assets/post_cont_image/output_124_0.png)

-It is the same plot as before just that this time we are using hexagon with lighter or darker color to represent the density of data.
+It is the same plot as before just that this time we are using hexagon with a lighter or darker colour to represent the density of data.
 The darker the hexagon, the higher the concentration of data.

 #### Observation

-Let's use the first plot (kde) to do the observation. we see that the area near the coordinate (16,100) is very dark this tells us that in countries where nearly all the citizens are literate, the birthrate is around 16.
+Let's use the first plot (kde) to do the observation.
+We see that the area near the coordinate (16,100) is very dark; this tells us that in countries where nearly all the citizens are literate, the birthrate is around 16.
 If we could visualize this plot in 3D, the point at (16,100) would be on top of a hill.

-We observe also that as the percentage of literate people drops, the percentage of births increases accordingly.
+We also observe that as the percentage of literate people drops, the rate of births increases accordingly.
 This is illustrated in the countries where 80% of citizens are literate, the birthrate has almost double to 23.

 Finally, we can see that in the countries where the birthrate is 30 and above, only 60% to 40% of the population is literate.